kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 For the purposes of this guide, we are going to report on the `kube_deployment_status_replicas_unavailable` metric that is produced by `kube-state-metrics`, which should be available in your Prometheus instance if you're using the prometheus-operator in some form.

 To validate, open your web browser to your Prometheus UI that we set up earlier and in the box above the `Execute` button, enter in `kube_deployment_status_replicas_unavailable`, and hit the `Execute` button.
-You should see a list of metrics show up, if you have an empty list, it's possible you don't have `kube-state-metrics` running, or there's a con***REMOVED***guration issue with Prometheus.
+You should see a list of metrics show up.
+If you have an empty list, it's possible that you don't have `kube-state-metrics` running, or there's a con***REMOVED***guration issue with Prometheus.

 ## Collecting additional Prometheus metrics